 Frequently cited as an important factor to recruit new industries to Kentucky as well as keep existing industries competitive, electricity prices here are consistently below the U.S. and competitor state averages.
 Kentucky's industrial rates are lower because of an abundance of coal and coal-fired power plants in the state and region.
-However, the average retail price of electricity to industrial customers increased in Kentucky by 103 percent from its nadir of 2.8 cents in 1997 to 5.7 cents in 2017.
-As prices have increased so too have the worries that Kentucky is losing its comparative advantage in low-cost utility rates; price increases for the U.S. and competitor states during the same time period have been about 52-56 percent compared to Kentucky's 104 percent.
-Nonetheless, in 1990 Kentucky had the seventh lowest industrial rate in the country and in 2017 the sixth lowest-trailing only Louisiana, Montana, Oklahoma, Texas, and Washington.
+However, the average retail price of electricity to industrial customers increased in Kentucky by 103 percent from its nadir of 2.8 cents in 1997 to 5.7 cents in 2018.
+As prices have increased so too have the worries that Kentucky is losing its comparative advantage in low-cost utility rates; price increases for the U.S. and competitor states during the same time period have been about 53-56 percent compared to Kentucky's 103 percent.
+Nonetheless, in 1990 Kentucky had the seventh lowest industrial rate in the country and in 2018 the seventh lowest-tied with Tennessee and trailing Arkansas, Louisiana, Montana, Oklahoma, Texas, and Washington.
 And among the competitor states Kentucky's industrial rates are the lowest.
-Kentucky's annual rate in 2017-at 5.7 cents per kilowatt-hour-was well below the U.S. (6.9) and competitor states (6.5).
+Kentucky's annual rate in 2018-at 5.7 cents per kilowatt-hour-was well below the U.S. (6.9) and competitor states (6.5).